 \subsection{Set-up}

-\paragraph{Structure of the Model.} The world economy is composed of $k=1,\hdots,N$ countries, among which $h=1,\hdots,H$ are labeled ``tax havens''.
+\paragraph{Structure of the Model.} The world economy comprises $n=1,\hdots,N$ countries, among which $h=1,\hdots,H$ are labeled ``tax havens''.
 Each country is endowed with labor, the unique factor of production.
-The $L_{k}$ workers are immobile across countries.
-They inelastically offer one unit of labor paid $w_{k}$.
-An endogenous number of corporations operate under monopolistic competition.
-Each corporate designs and produces a single variety which can be sold in any country.
-The set of varieties supplied in country $n$ is $\Omega_n$. \paragraph{Demand.} The demand for any variety in $\Omega_n$ at price $p_{n}$ is given by $d_{n}(p_{n})=Y_{n}\frac{p_{n}^{-\sigma}}{P_{n}^{1-\sigma}}$.
-The price-elasticity of demand is $\sigma>1$; $Y_{n}$ denotes total expenditures; $P_n$ is the price-index given by
+The $L_{n}$ workers are immobile across countries.
+Each worker inelastically supplies one unit of labor paid $w_{n}$.
+An endogenous number of corporations $\mathcal{N}_i$ with tax residence in country $i$ operate under monopolistic competition.
+Each corporation is a collection of $M$ affiliates where $M$ is a random variable and each affiliate $m$ designs and produces a single variety in a source-country $l$.
+This variety can be sold in any country $n$.
+The profits occurring to each affiliate are booked either where it produces (territorial taxation) or in a tax-haven $h$ through profit-shifting.